 The final component of the bill makes it illegal to possess armor-piercing ammunition in Nevada.
 Current statute bans the use and sale of these rounds, but there is a loophole for citizens to legally buy from other states and bring their purchases back to Nevada.

 A second bill introduced Monday deals with concealed carry in the Silver State.
 Nevadans are currently allowed to carry a firearm in plain sight without a permit, but if the weapon is concealed the owner must possess a permit.
 AB232, introduced by Assemblyman James Oscarson, R-Pahrump, repeals the requirement for permits to carry firearms concealed.

 Several other bills have been introduced in the Assembly and Senate this session dealing with concealed carry - including two efforts to allow concealed carry on school campuses.
 One of those bills would allow any permit holder to carry concealed on campus; the other only permits employees to carry concealed weapons.
 Both bills were referred to the Assembly Judiciary Committee.

 Another bill, SB221, introduced in the Senate last week, would require universal background checks and faster reporting of people suffering with mental illness into a federal database.
 It would also impose a duty to warn" on psychiatrists or psychologists, requiring them to notify law enforcement of anyone deemed likely to harm themselves or others.

-The bills to be debated in the Nevada Legislature come in the wake of recent mass shootings around the country and the growing debate in Washington, D.C., over gun policy and mental health.
+The bills to be debated in the Nevada Legislature come in the wake of recent mass shootings around the country.
 More bills are expected in the coming weeks.